-"AIN TRIR" - the Total Recordable Incident Rate applicable to the entire Company for 2021.
+"AIN TRIR" - the Total Recordable Incident Rate applicable to the entire Company for 2023.
 A recordable incident shall be any incident that is work-related and results in injury, illness or death after applying the Occupation Safety and hazard Administration's (OSHA) guidelines for work-relatedness and recordability.
-The TRIR shall be the number of recordable incidents per hundred employees per year, calculated as the actual number of recordable incidents in the year times the quotient of 2000,000 divided by the actual hours worked by all employees in 2021, with 200,000 being the approximated hours worked by 100 employees in a year.
+The TRIR shall be the number of recordable incidents per hundred employees per year, calculated as the actual number of recordable incidents in the year times the quotient of 200,000 divided by the actual hours worked by all employees in 2023, with 200,000 being the approximated hours worked by 100 employees in a year.

 "AIN Compliance/Control Failures" - shall refer to the company-wide financial controls report briefed to the Audit Committee each quarter.
-If, at during any quarter a Material Weakness is identified (for the first time - i.e., not rolled over from a prior quarter), then the Performance Metric Percentage attainment shall be 0%.
-If no Material Weaknesses are identified for the first time during any quarter, yet two or more Significant Deficiencies are identified for the first time during any quarter, then the Performance Metric Percentage attainment shall be 100%.
-If no Material Weaknesses are identified for the first time during any quarter, yet only one Significant Deficiency is identified for the first time during any quarter, then the Performance Metric Percentage attainment shall be 150%.
+If, during any quarter a Material Weakness is identified (for the first time - i.e., not rolled over from a prior quarter), then the Performance Metric Percentage attainment shall be 0%.
+If no Material Weaknesses are identified for the first time during any quarter, yet two or more Significant Deficiencies are identified for the first time during any quarter, yet only one Significant Deficiency is identified for the first time during any quarter, yet only one Significant Deficiency is identified for the first time during any quarter, then the Performance Metric Percentage attainment shall be 150%.
+If no Material Weaknesses, nor any Significant Deficiencies, are identified for the first time during any quarter, then the Performance Metric Percentage attainment shall be 150%.
 If no Material Weaknesses, nor any Significant Deficiencies, are identified for the first time during any quarter, then the Performance Metric Percentage attainment shall be 200%.

 "AIN Compliance/Controls Testing" - shall refer to the status of the identification and remediation of any company-wide High or Medium findings in the Company's internal audit reports issued during the Performance Period.
 To achieve a Performance Metric Percentage attainment of 50%, no more than five High/Medium findings shall be behind schedule for remediation (i.e., not overdue) at the end of the year according to the schedule set forth in the audit report.
 To achieve a Performance Metric Percentage attainment of 100%, no High/Medium findings shall be overdue at the end of the year, irrespective of the number of findings.
 If there are less than five, but not zero, overdue findings at the end of the year, the Performance Metric Percentage attainment shall be prorated between 50% and 100%.
-To achieve a Performance Metric Percentage attainment of 200%, no High/Medium findings shall be overdue at the end of the year and there shall have been no High finding identified during the year.
-If there are less than three, but not zero, High findings during the year and the other requirements for a Performance Metric Percentage attainment of 100% shall have been met, then the Performance Metric Percentage attainment shall be prorated between 100% (three High findings) and 200% (zero High findings).
+To achieve a Performance Metric Percentage attainment findings shall be overdue at the end of the year and there shall have been no High finding identified during the year.
+If there are less than three, but not zero, High findings during the year and the other requirements for a Performance Metric Percentage attainment of 100% during the year attainment of 100% shall have been met, then the Performance Metric Percentage attainment shall be prorated between 100% (three High findings) and 200% (zero High findings).